WalletConnect/walletconnect-docs/docs/specs/clients/push/push-authentication.md

 `sub` - blockchain account that push subscription has been proposed for (did:pkh)

 `act` - description of action intent.
 Must be equal to "push_subscription"

+`scope` - scope of notification types authorized by the user

 Expiry should be calculated from the addition of the issuance date and the push request TTL (86400 seconds)